pdf4me/n8n-nodes-pdf4me/README.md

 - Extract text from PDF documents for data processing
 - Convert various document formats to PDF
 - Extract specific pages from PDF documents for creating shorter versions or digital booklets
+- Add watermarks, stamps, and annotations to documents
+- Compress and optimize PDF files for different use cases

 ### Barcode Operations
 - Generate QR codes for product tracking
 - Create product barcodes (EAN-13, UPC-A) for inventory management
 - Generate barcodes for document identification
 - Embed barcodes in documents and reports
+- Read barcodes from images for automated processing

 ### Web Content Processing
 - Convert web pages to PDF for archiving